 And unlike regular brownies, these protein powder brownies can help you reach your daily protein goals, curb your sweet tooth, and keep you full and satisfied longer.
 Did I mention they're also low carb, sugar free, and gluten free?

 Seriously, these whey protein powder brownies will change the way you think of protein snacks from now on.
 They're healthier, just as easy to make, and taste just as good as traditional brownies!
+Best of all, they have 10 grams of protein per serving!

 Whether you're recovering from a workout, in the mood for a chocolatey treat, or trying to make a healthy snack for yourself and your family, this protein brownie recipe will definitely satisfy any craving - and won't leave you feeling the sugar crash after.
+My all-time favorite way to eat them is warm with a scoop of my vanilla protein ice cream.

 Honestly, I'd put this protein brownie recipe right up there next to my chocolate protein mug cake as my top favorite chocolate protein powder dessert.
+It's easily one of my favorite high protein desserts ever!

 How To Make Protein Brownies